In this Post: You will learn how to make a safe & easy homemade weed killer! The best part: You more than likely already have the ingredients at home!

-Alright, perhaps you have a huge yard, or just too many weeds!
+Alright, perhaps you have a huge yard or just too many weeds!
 Maybe you have existing plants surrounded by weeds, and you don’t want to kill the good along with the bad!
-If any of the previous issues resonate with you, then this this organic/natural weed-killer:
+If any of the previous issues resonate with you, then this organic/natural weed-killer:

 You will need 20 lbs of Corn Gluten Meal for every 1000 sq ft of coverage area.

-- Apply to area using at least 20 lbs for every 1000 sq feet
+- Apply to the area using at least 20 lbs for every 1000 sq feet

 - Apply ¼ inch of water over your yard

-This approach is great because as long as you have plants that are well-established, then the corn gluten meal will both kill your weeds, and fertilize your plants!
+This approach is great because as long as you have well-established plants, then the corn gluten meal will kill your weeds and fertilize your plants!

 There is a super simple and easy way to kill weeds in small areas.
-If you have a walkway that you’d like to see immediately results with, then you don’t even need chemicals.
+If you have a walkway that you’d like to see immediate results with, you don’t even need chemicals.
 You might be surprised to learn that all you need is some boiling water!

-That’s right– simply boil water over a large pot and pour it over your walk-way.
-Within minutes all of the weeds in the area will be killed down to the roots!
-If you have a pressure washer, you can also use that for super quick results!
+That’s right– boil water over a large pot and pour it over your walkway.
+Within minutes you will kill down all of the weeds in the area to the roots!
+If you have a pressure washer, you can also use that for super-quick results!